junlaiburger/RockPaperScissors/README.md

 # RockPaperScissors
-Playing rock paper scissors against the computer, in console
+Play rock paper scissors against the computer, in console!